 Q: Where can I recycle plastics that don’t go in the recycling cart?

 A: Many grocery stores accept clean plastic bags for recycling if you don’t have an opportunity to reuse them at home.
 Or better yet, consider using reusable bags for shopping to reduce the amount of plastic bags you receive.
-Check www.recyclinga-z.com on the Internet to find recycling options for plastics not accepted at the transfer stations.
+Check the Recycling A-Z web wizard at www.cityofvancouver.us/recycling to find recycling options for plastics not accepted at the transfer stations.
 (See below for transfer station information.)